cmdelcarmen/hbt_checkers-hack-day/README.md

 ### The Intranet's API
 - All endpoints are accessible only with authentication.
 - The authentication on the API is done by requesting an "auth_token" and using it in every request.
-- In my program, the first things users do is enter their intranet log-in information.
+- In my program, the first thing users do is enter their intranet log-in information.
 An "auth_token" is then created that is used in every request.

 ### How to use:
 ```$ git clone https://github.com/cmdelcarmen/hbt_checkers.git```